ShopBotTools/G-Code-To-Geometry/README.md

 comment.

 ## Behaviour

+By default, the GCode is considered having this setting:
+* It works on a XY plane (``G17``)
+* The values are considered being in inches (``G20``)
+* The position is absolute (``G90``)
+* The bit is at (0, 0, 0)
+* The feed rate is set to 0

 All the values returned by this program are in inches.
-Also if in the GCode parsed, no G20 or G21 commands (respectively set the values in inches and in millimeters) are present, the value are assumed to be in inches.

-The feed rate has to be set at least once before using the commands G0, G1, G2 or G3, else an error will occur.
-Once the feed rate has been set, if no feed rate is specified, the precedent feed rate specified is used.

-The coordinates are assumed to be absolute by default.
+If no feed rate or a negative feed rate has been set for a ``G1``, ``G2`` or ``G3`` command, it is considered that the machine will use a default value for the feed rate.
+However, if the feed rate is equal to zero, the command will be skipped.

+## Error and warning system

+When parsed, a list of errors is made.
+When a command has an error, this means this command is skipped.
+When a command has a warning, this means this command is executed but the behaviour can be different when executed by a real tool.

+The error and warning correspond to the behaviour of the Shopbot Tools' machines.

 ## How to use it:
 1. Download the minified version (if there is one) and include the file.
 Or